Peliha-ip/Shellfish-Reigns/README.md

 - Lobster claw extends attack reach
 - Combining a crab claw and a lobster claw with sticks gives the player the crustacean staff that extends both
 - Perfume repels creepers, undead mobs, spiders, cave spiders, and silverfish
-- Perfume attracts foxes, rabbits, cats, wolves, armadillos, axolotls, striders, bees, nautili, meerkats, whales, dolphins, pakiceti, sniffers, ocelots,seagulls, flamingos, harbor seals, and mantis shrimps
+- Perfume attracts foxes, rabbits, cats, wolves, armadillos, axolotls, striders, bees, nautili, meerkats, whales, dolphins, pakiceti, sniffers, ocelots, seagulls, flamingos, harbor seals, and mantis shrimps
 - Perfume is forbidden in the deep dark and ancient cities as they're an immediate trigger to the warden
 - Pakiceti show interests towards whales and dolphins
 - Cold ocean ruins can have pakicetus husks in suspicious gravel